brettz9/asyouwish/README.md

 useful for the likes of displaying the songs the admin has downloaded and is listening to in a web app.
 Allow anyone to publish and administer!

+This might be able to work as a file server as well as web server.

 6. Make desktop file editing as interconnected as the Web (one can already make file:// links but create an AsYouWish tool for local WYSIWYG HTML editing which is new-page-wiki-linking friendly!
 Use the same code